-Why Major in Rail Transportation Engineering?
+Why major in Rail Transportation Engineering?

 Penn State Altoona offers the nation’s first and only bachelor of science degree program in Rail Transportation Engineering (RTE).
 Our students gain the in-depth engineering and mathematics education required to meet the challenges facing today’s railroad industry.

-With a worldwide resurgence in rail transportation over the last several decades, there is now a great need to train and educate the next generation of railroad engineering professionals.
+With a worldwide resurgence in rail transportation over the last several decades, there is a great need to train and educate the next generation of railroad engineering professionals.
 In the U.S. rail industry alone, it is estimated that the job market has a current demand for about fifty new job openings per year for each graduate of the RTE program.
 In other words, the demand for qualified engineering students in the rail industry far exceeds the number of graduates that colleges and universities currently are supplying.
-As a result, many of our students receive multiple job offers in their field prior to graduation.
+As a result, many of our students receive multiple job offers in their field before graduation.

 What to Expect

-The Bachelor of Science in Rail Transportation Engineering (RTE) will provide students with the necessary skills for careers in the rail freight and passenger transportation industries.
+The bachelor of science in Rail Transportation Engineering (RTE) will provide students with the necessary skills for careers in the rail freight and passenger transportation industries.
 The RTE degree provides a solid background in engineering design but also focuses on the maintenance and management skills required by the rail industry.
 The program provides a breadth of knowledge in the major areas associated with the design, operation, and maintenance of rail systems, including: